Bibby Stockholm evacuation shows 'startling incompetence'

 Mr Davis, who served as Shadow Home Secretary, added: "Even working properly, the Bibby barge would only take effectively one day's arrivals.

-"So it's not a solution to the problem and all of this is going to go on until the Home Office is able to process these arrivals more quickly."
+"So it's not a solution to the problem and all of this is going to go on until the Home Office manages to process these arrivals more quickly."

+One resident told the BBC the migrants had been transferred to a new hotel and all had received a letter saying they will be moved back to the barge after a week.

+He also said a few of those who had been on board had sore throats, and he himself had been coughing and having breathing problems.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.